sitoolkit/sit-cl/README.md

 - Java 11+
 - Maven / Gradle

-## Usage (Flyway Java-based Migration)
+## How to use (Flyway Java-based Migration)

 This section describes how to use the CSV Loader within Flyway java-based Migration.
-First, configure the project with the Flyway Maven Plugin (with the https://flywaydb.org/documentation/usage/maven/) operational.
+First, the project is configured with the https://flywaydb.org/documentation/usage/maven/) Maven Plugin (The directory configuration is as follows:

-- Directory configuration
+- Directory Configuration

 ```
 project